 I have used some of these for many years until problems propped up but cannot rely on them as I keep some machines on 24/7.
 The danger of a fire hazard is not worth $100.
 I am now actively testing all PSUs before using them, given the failures I have witnessed and damages I had in hardware.

-Complete lack of SCP:
+Complete lack of OCP:

-- Seasonic M12-II Evo 520W (2 samples, no OCP/OPP either)
+- Seasonic M12-II Evo 520W (2 samples tested, site claims OCP support)

-- Seasonic S12-II (and no OCP/OPP)
+- Seasonic S12-II

-- XFX Pro Core 550W (based on M12-II Evo)
+- XFX Pro Core 550W (based on M12-II Evo, data from review)

 - FSP/Fortron FSP400-60HLN (dead after 5V short)